alshedivat/al-folio/reading/reading_list.md

 - ["On the Measure of Intelligence"](https://arxiv.org/abs/1911.01547){:target="_blank"} by Francois Chollet
 - ["Computing Machinery and Intelligence"](https://academic.oup.com/mind/article/LIX/236/433/986238){:target="_blank"} by Alan Turing
 - ["The Bitter Lesson"](http://www.incompleteideas.net/IncIdeas/BitterLesson.html){:target="_blank"} by Rich Sutton

 ---

-### Philosophy

-Articles
-- ["The Revolt of the Salaried Bourgeoisie"](https://www.lrb.co.uk/the-paper/v34/n02/slavoj-zizek/the-revolt-of-the-salaried-bourgeoisie){:target="_blank"}, Slavoj Žižek -- an important update to Marxist analysis for the 21st century economy, especially for tech workers
-- ["Philosophy: Who Needs It?"](https://www.stephenhicks.org/wp-content/uploads/2018/12/Philosophy-Who-Needs-It-text.pdf){:target="_blank"}, Ayn Rand -- a rhetorically effective and accessible explanation for why philosophy is more important than ever, which I recommend to anyone who is skeptical of or new to philosophy
-- ["Rawls' Law of Peoples: Rules for a Vanished Westphalian World"](https://www.jstor.org/stable/10.1086/233370){:target="_blank"}, Allen Buchanan -- an interesting philosophical historicization of Rawls which strikes at a deep gash in political philosophy itself.
-- ["Rawls, Hegel, and Communitarianism"](https://www.jstor.org/stable/192057){:target="_blank"}, Sibyl A. Schwarzenbach -- an interesting attempt at the very difficult project of writing coherently on Rawls and Hegel in the same paragraph.

-Books
-- *The Poverty of Ethics*, Anat Amar -- a brilliant synthesis of analytic ethics and Continental discontent.
-- *Queer Phenomenology*, Sara Ahmed -- a phenomenological account of queer bodies and spaces which leads us towards a socially-aware phenomenology of phenomenology
-- *Sex and the Failed Absolute*, Slavoj Zizek -- an ingenious and culturally aware synthesis of psycholanalysis and Hegel, through a triadic topological analogy
-- *Being and Nothingness*, Jean-Paul Sartre -- the classic existentialist text; a wonderful medium for self-reflection and meditation

----

-### Film
-Movies
-- *Summer of '85* -- a more sensitive and textually self-aware *Call Me By Your Name*
-- *Brokeback Mountain* -- a classic masterpiece of environmental cinematography and queer film
-- *La La Land* -- beautiful cinematography and play with destiny and time
-- *Parasite* -- biting social critique of globalized capitalism
-- *2001: A Space Odyssey* -- an unhurried and thoughtful meditation on technology and Nietzschian transcendence
-- *The Menu* -- an entertaining watch and commentary on bourgeois consumption and production
-- *Midsommar* -- a beautiful film, and a deeply disturbing exploration of the "anthropologist's gaze"

-TV Shows
-- *Succession* -- an edgy portrayal of family, politics, and corporate power
-- *The White Lotus* -- brilliantly nuanced portrays of colonial, racial, and sexual tensions in bourgeois society

-Documentary
-- *Hearts and Minds* -- a brutally material portrayal of horror and patriotism in the Vietnam War, terrifying in its nakedness
-- *The Pervert's Guide to Ideology* -- a fun watch, an accessible overview of Slavoj Zizek's psychoanalytic-Hegelian treatment of cinema
-- *AlphaGo* -- a close look at humanity from the nonhuman: indeed, the only perspective from which humanity can truly be gazed at.

----

-### Fiction
-- *Crime and Punishment*, Fyodor Dostevsky -- a meditation on sin, guilt, and redemption
-- *Infinite Jest*, David Foster Wallace -- we are addicted to entertainment, and entertained by addiction
-- *Never Let Me Go*, Kazuo Ishiguro -- the beauty of our fragile life becomes palpable when it's about to be broken
-- *Lolita*, Vladimir Nabokov

----